Nara1469/weather-app/README.md

  2. a list of cities that are searched is saved for search history
  3. a current and five-day forecast for the searched city

-First, enter the city name with form inputs to search for a city. /function getCityName()/
+First, enter the city name with form inputs to search for a city. /"search-button" event listener/

 Once we got the city name, it is checked through the Server-Side-API data.
 To connect with OpenWeather One Call API we need to register and get an API key.
 To get forecast data, 2 layered fetch() were used.
-The first one is to find a city, then use that city coordinates to find current and daily forecast. /function getApi()/
+The first one is to find a city, then use that city coordinates to find current and daily forecast. /function getApiData()/

 The current city forecast is presented with current and future conditions: